 We know that for weight loss to happen, the calories you burn need to exceed the calories you take in.
 With this in mind, if you’re looking to lose a few pounds, it may be tempting to skip food altogether in the minutes and hours that follow your workout.

-However, there are some good reasons why you should eat a meal or a snack following exercise, even if your primary goal is to lose weight.
+However, there are some good reasons why you should eat a meal or a snack after a workout, even if your primary goal is to lose weight.

 Here are some benefits of having a post-workout snack or meal:

 Let’s talk about glycogen.
 Your body relies on glycogen stores to provide you with fuel when you exercise.
 And after your workout is complete, you require adequate glycogen to give you the energy you need to function without fatigue.